RamblerGoodness/Wear-Anything-AID/README.md

 Categories are open-ended; any `Category: items` line is accepted.
 If the outfit entry is empty, the script uses no default outfit.

+### They'er Features not Bugs

+This system is not locked to manage clothes even thought that was the intent. want to keep track of stats?
+Items? traits?
+Let the AI see what you look like?
+You can /wear /takeoff /remove anything!
+Try it out!

+Try:

+- /wear race human
+- /wear class mage

+### Plans/Ideas for future updates

+- Multi-category commands like `/takeoff tops, bottoms` and `/remove tops, boots`.
+- Batch wear/takeoff across categories, e.g. `/wear tops:"Shirt", bottoms:"Jeans"`.
+- Per-user targeting, e.g. `/wear @Alice tops "Jacket"`.
+- Undo/redo last outfit change, e.g. `/undooutfit`.
+- Outfit presets (save/load), e.g. `/saveoutfit casual` and `/loadoutfit casual`.
+- Optional inventory tie-in so you can only wear items you own.